JohannBrink27/Kiru-GitHub/README.md

 # Kiru-GitHub
-Allow others to download files readme edit 1 2017/11/10
+Allow others to download files.
+Readme edit 1 on 2017/11/10.